xxjapp/bootstrap-timepicker/README.md

 A simple timepicker component for Twitter Bootstrap.

+This is a modified version of original bootstrap-timepicker to let bootstrap-timepicker work with new bootstrap.

 Status
 ======
 Please take a look at the `CHANGELOG.md` and the issues tab for issues we're